The Festival's

 2021

 Dostoevsky emphasizes the absolute value of every human life, regardless of social status or moral qualities.
-The writer shows how people can experience moral downfall, commit crimes, but also be reborn through suffering and repentance.
-Dostoevsky explores the theme of free choice and how individuals bear responsibility for their decisions and consequences.
+The writer shows how people can fall morally, commit crimes, but also be reborn through suffering and repentance.
+Dostoevsky explores the theme of freedom of choice and how individuals are responsible for their decisions and their consequences.

 6.